 The Board has reviewed the principles and recommendations of the AIC Code and considers that the Company has complied with these throughout the year, except as disclosed below:

-The Board is responsible for ensuring compliance with the Group’s investment policy and has oversight of the management and conduct of the Group’s business, strategy and development.
+The Directors are responsible for ensuring compliance with the Group’s investment policy and have oversight of the management and conduct of the Group’s business, strategy and development.

 The Board is also responsible for the control and supervision of the AIFM and the Investment Adviser and compliance with the principles and recommendations of the AIC Code.
 The Board ensures the maintenance of a sound system of internal controls and risk management (including financial, operational and compliance controls) and reviews the overall effectiveness of the systems in place throughout the year and no problems have been identified.
 The Board is responsible for approval of any changes to the capital, corporate and/or management structure of the Group.